2018–19 Dhaka Senior Division League

 The 2018–19 Dhaka Senior Division League was 5th season of the league since the league was rebranded as third tier Dhaka Senior Division League in 2007.
 A total of 13 teams competed in the league.
 Kawran Bazar PS won the title, with Dhaka Wanderers Club following in second.

 2019 Dhaka Senior Division League Teams

-The following 13 clubs will competed in the Dhaka Senior Division League during the season 2019.
+The following 13 clubs competed in the Dhaka Senior Division League during the season 2019.